 One illustration of how the draft rules in Part Two attempt to achieve this needed balance between simplicity and adequate protection for diverse interests relates to estate caveats.
-The draft rules preserve the ability to file an estate caveat to prevent a grant from issuing, but also provide an applicant for a grant or an intended applicant a straightforward right to apply for removal of the caveat.
-The goal of simplification is served by abandoning the notice to caveator and appearance to the notice that are now required by Rules 61(39)-(42) as prerequisites to a challenge to a caveat.
+The draft rules preserve the ability to file an estate caveat to prevent a grant from issuing, but also provide an applicant for a grant or an intended applicant a straightforward right to apply for removal of the estate caveat.
+The goal of simplification is served by abandoning the notice to caveator and notice of interest in response that are now required by Rules 21-5(45)-(48) as prerequisites to a challenge to a caveat.

-The right to apply to have the caveat removed forces the validity of the caveator's objection to the grant to be tested.
-There will be a ruling to let the caveat stand or for its removal, and in either case directions may be given for determination of the issues in dispute that stand in the way of the due administration of the estate.
-A caveator will no longer be able to produce a complete stalemate for the entire period the caveat is in effect.
+The right to apply to have an estate caveat removed will force the validity of the caveator's objection to the grant to be tested.
+There will be a ruling to let the estate caveat stand or for its removal, and in either case directions may be given for determination of the issues in dispute that stand in the way of the due administration of the estate.
+A caveator will not be able to produce a complete stalemate for the entire period the estate caveat is in effect, in contrast to the present.